 If the situation involves a customer or client, banning the client from entering the company’s property or working with local law enforcement might be the preferable option.
-Consulting with a sexual harassment attorney may help shed light on the best available course of action when the non-employee sexually harassing a member of your team is not a direct employee of another company doing business with your own.
+Consulting with a Orange County sexual harassment attorney may help shed light on the best available course of action when the non-employee sexually harassing a member of your team is not a direct employee of another company doing business with your own.
 Never assume the other party will take appropriate action; always follow up on any requests made for disciplinary action for sexual harassment to show your team that you take the problem seriously and are fully committed to putting a stop to the situation.

 Don’t Provide Certain Non-Employees With Special Treatment

 Imagine one of your employees comes to you to report sexual harassment from one of your company’s biggest account holders or highest purchasing customers.
 Even if this customer provides your company with millions in sales each year, allowing the harassment to continue unchecked or worse, attempting to “buy” your employee’s silence in the matter, will end up costing your company much more in the long run.
 Do not make exceptions just to keep a single customer happy.
 This sets a very negative precedent, diminishes your employees’ trust in you as a manager, and ultimately harms your brand.